Reactivity (chemistry): An alternative point of view

 Reactivity is a somewhat vague concept in chemistry.
-It appears to embody both thermodynamic factors and kinetic factors—i.e., whether or not a substance reacts, and how fast it reacts.
+It appears to embody both thermodynamic factors and kinetic factors (i.e., whether or not a substance reacts, and how fast it reacts).
 Both factors are actually distinct, and both commonly depend on temperature.
-For example, it is commonly asserted that the reactivity of group one metals (Na, K, etc.) increases down the group in the periodic table, or that hydrogen's reactivity is evidenced by its reaction with oxygen.
-In fact, the rate of reaction of alkali metals (as evidenced by their reaction with water for example) is a function not only of position within the group but particle size.
+For example, it is commonly asserted that the reactivity of alkali metals (Na, K, etc.) increases down the group in the periodic table, or that hydrogen's reactivity is evidenced by its reaction with oxygen.
+In fact, the rate of reaction of alkali metals (as evidenced by their reaction with water for example) is a function not only of position within the group but also of particle size.
 Hydrogen does not react with oxygen—even though the equilibrium constant is very large—unless a flame initiates the radical reaction, which leads to an explosion.

 Restriction of the term to refer to reaction rates leads to a more consistent view.
 Reactivity then refers to the rate at which a chemical substance tends to undergo a chemical reaction in time.
 In pure compounds, reactivity is regulated by the physical properties of the sample.
 For instance, grinding a sample to a higher specific surface area increases its reactivity.
 In impure compounds, the reactivity is also affected by the inclusion of contaminants.
 In crystalline compounds, the crystalline form can also affect reactivity.
 However, in all cases, reactivity is primarily due to the sub-atomic properties of the compound.

-Although it is commonplace to make statements that substance 'X is reactive', all substances react with some reagents and not others.
-For example, in making the statement that 'sodium metal is reactive', we are alluding to the fact that sodium reacts with many common reagents (including pure oxygen, chlorine, hydrochloric acid, water) and/or that it reacts rapidly with such materials at either room temperature or using a Bunsen flame.
+Although it is commonplace to make statements that "substance X is reactive," each substance reacts with its own set of reagents.
+For example, the statement that "sodium metal is reactive" suggests that sodium reacts with many common reagents (including pure oxygen, chlorine, hydrochloric acid, and water), either at room temperature or when using a Bunsen burner.

-'Stability' should not be confused with reactivity.
+The concept of stability should not be confused with reactivity.
 For example, an isolated molecule of an electronically excited state of the oxygen molecule spontaneously emits light after a statistically defined period.
 The half-life of such a species is another manifestation of its stability, but its reactivity can only be ascertained via its reactions with other species.

 Causes of reactivity

-The second meaning of 'reactivity', that of whether or not a substance reacts, can be rationalised at the atomic and molecular level using older and simpler valence bond theory and also atomic and molecular orbital theory.
-Thermodynamically, a chemical reaction occurs because the products (taken as a group) are at a lower free energy than the reactants; the lower energy state is referred to as the 'more stable state'.
+The second meaning of reactivity (i.e., whether or not a substance reacts) can be rationalized at the atomic and molecular level using older and simpler valence bond theory and also atomic and molecular orbital theory.
+Thermodynamically, a chemical reaction occurs because the products (taken as a group) are at a lower free energy than the reactants; the lower energy state is referred to as the "more stable state."
 Quantum chemistry provides the most in-depth and exact understanding of the reason this occurs.
 Generally, electrons exist in orbitals that are the result of solving the Schrödinger equation for specific situations.